 Response: One goal of this paper was to replicate some of the external uses of task-switching.
 Task-switching studies often make use of predictive sequencing (i.e., alternating runs of varying lengths).
 Like a random switch-sequence, a longer predictive sequence should be more demanding on participants, as the additional length would require that participants maintain task sets in working memory longer, especially if using a variable pattern (e.g., A-A-B-B-B-A-A-A-B-B, etc.).
 However, while these more complicated patterns are useful for investigating the effects of switch difficulty on working memory and attentional controls, they may lack external validity.
 Indeed, in one’s day-to-life, task-switches often occur unpredictably, rather than in a set sequence.
-Thus, we elected to include the random switch (rather than simply manipulate run length) in an attempt to replicate this external validity in a laboratory setting.
-Given the editor has so graciously allowed a revision, we have further clarified this point in our Introduction (pg.
+Thus, we elected to include the random switch (rather than simply manipulate run length) to improve external validity in a laboratory setting.
+Given the editor has graciously allowed a revision, we have further clarified this point in our Introduction (pg.
 9).

 We agree that adding an additional task-set or further complicating the predictive task-sequence could provide useful insight regarding task-switching processes, though we note that this suggestion is beyond the scope of the present study and may lack the external validity afforded by the random switch task.
-We now suggest this approach as a possible avenue for future research in our General Discussion (pg.
-20).
-Part Two: Methodology
+We elaborate on our previous discussion regarding this point on pg.
+20. Part Two: Methodology

 Comment 5: The author used general eta square to represent the effect size, instead of the more common partial eta square.
 I noticed that the author used ANOVA analysis with the ez package in R language, and ez ANOVA gives general eta square by default.
 However, partial eta square would be a more appropriate measure, and it can also be easily obtained from the results of ezANOVA.